CPJ's 2017 Global Impunity Index spotlights countries where journalists are slain and the killers go free

 Getting away with murder: Government officials, political groups

-Targeted for murder: Journalists reporting on corruption and human rights
+Targeted for murder: Journalists reporting on corruption, human rights, politics, and war

 Journalists killed with complete impunity in past decade: 7